 Through WhatsApp you can send voice notes, images, videos, contacts and can share your location.
 You can set a cool profile of yourself with a shining profile photo and a fantastic status.
 You don’t have to log in and log out every time you need to use it.
 You can receive offline messages, set a wallpaper, email your chats,group chat, broadcast messages and use loads of emoticons.
 But the experience is only limited to texting.

-Though Viber you can send some of the things that WhatsApp sends, text, group chat, send stickers, emoticons, send doodles and push notifications, set your profile as in Viber and above all, you can voice chat as well as video chat.
+Through Viber you can send some of the things that WhatsApp sends, text, group chat, send stickers, emoticons, send doodles and push notifications, set your profile as in Viber and above all, you can voice chat as well as video chat.
 Well! this voice and video chat option is a drawback for people who run Viber on network charges.
-It’s all related with the bandwidth.
+It’s all related to the bandwidth.
 Moreover, these stickers, and big emoticons make the apps usability poor.

 So, features-wise, i’ll give a point to WhatsApp because of its usability.

 So, the final score that WhatApp gets is 4, while Viber loses with just one point and gets a 3.
 Even personally, i would recommend WhatsApp because of its limited features and better usability relation.
-What is your favorite messaging apps for your smartphone?
+What is your favorite messaging app for your smartphone?